iAlexeze/Kubernetes-Scalable-Application-Starter-Kit/README.md

 This will create a replicaset, corresponding number of specified pods, and its Loadbalancer service for external access.

+- To display all running replicasets (rs), run:

+        kubectl get rs

 ## Deployment<a name="deployment"></a>

 The `deployment` directory contains example deployment files, such as `nginx_deploy.yml`, which demonstrate how to deploy applications on Kubernetes.
 Modify these files to define your application's deployment strategy, including the number of replicas, resource limits, and networking settings.